Vincontra/ContraShell/README.md

 ContraShell is a learning-oriented shell implementation that demonstrates how a command-line shell receives user input, identifies commands, executes built-in commands, resolves external executables through the system `PATH`, and manages the execution flow.

-The project is based on a CodeCrafters-style shell implementation, with additional compatibility adjustments for running on Windows with Java 21.

 ---